 Due to the size of an Orca, they can easily overpower a Great White if needed.
 If an Orca can get a Great White on its back by spinning it around, the Great White virtually becomes defensiveness.

 Moreover, recently documentation has shown that orcas are only eating certain parts of the shark instead of the entire shark as a whole.
 This mostly includes their livers.

-Typically, sharks are considered an apex predator especially because they have survived since prehistoric times.
+Typically, sharks are considered apex predator especially because they have survived since prehistoric times.
 Orcas are breaking this barrier down with increased Great White shark attacks.

-Sharks can no longer be considered a true apex predator anymore since orcas are known to attack them.
+Sharks can no longer be considered a true apex predators anymore since orcas are known to attack them.
 Moreover, the fear of dolphins from sharks becomes more tailored towards orcas and large pods of dolphins.